dillonforrest/startup/about/index.md

 title: This blog is about my startup journey
 ---

-Hi, my name is [Dillon](http://www.dillonforrest.com/).
+Hi, my name is <a href="http://www.dillonforrest.com/" target="_blank">Dillon</a>.
 This is my blog detailing the ups and downs of my first startup attempt.

 In October 2014, I quit my job.
 I decided to start a company.
 I decided to start a blog for other entrepreneurs, whether entrepreneurship is in their past, present, or future.